Creating Remote Schedule for Your Project Team

 These questions will help you determine whether your workers should be placed on shifts, stick to a uniform schedule, or choose their hours.

-Tips on Optimizing Your Remote Work Schedule
+Tips on Optimizing Your Remote Schedule

 Identifying the ideal schedule for your remote team is your first task in schedule management.
 Doing that alone doesn’t make your workforce as efficient as it can be.
 You must also take steps to ensure the schedule is tailored to your business and team.